apuchenkin/elm-nested-router/README.md

 - [x] Check the possibility to replace router cache with Automaton
 - [ ] Improve perfomance on specific functions
 - [ ] Query string parameters support

-- why not to use route combinator API instead of string parsing?
+- [ ] Consider route combinator API instead of string parsing
+- [ ] Clean types, response?
-- actions and messages?
+- [ ] Check with subscriptions and flags